US Department of Energy

 Grant in 2024

-Highland Materials is a technology-driven manufacturer specializing in the production of low-cost polysilicon and aluminum products.
-These products cater to diverse industries, including solar, battery, automotive, and aerospace, meeting their material needs for various applications.
+Highland Materials is a technology-driven manufacturer specializing in low-cost polysilicon and aluminum products.
+These products cater to diverse industries, including solar, battery, automobile, and aerospace.
 The company's key differentiator is its patented, eco-friendly polysilicon production method, which significantly reduces carbon emissions compared to traditional techniques.
 This enables customers in solar and battery sectors to adopt greener material sources for their products.

 Ørsted